js-org/js.org/PULL_REQUEST_TEMPLATE.md

   - Explain what your site content is and how it relates to the JavaScript community/ecosystem, so we can validate your request

 - Ensure that your site content follows the content requirements set out in our README: https://github.com/js-org/js.org#content-requirements
-  - Notably, make sure that your site is not a personal site, and that it is clearly content that is relevant to the JavaScript community/ecosystem

 -->